mrsrmn/MObot/README.md

 ### Info for Pull Requests:
 * You can always create one and if I think thats better then my code, I would put it in the source code and might put the Discord name of the user in special thanks that created the request.

+If you have any questions about the bots code, just DM me on Discord.
+MakufonSkifto#1414